Michael-Mbajwa/CountryIndicatorsPipeline/README.md

 - Clone the repository by running ```git clone git@github.com:Michael-Mbajwa/CountryIndicatorsPkg.git```
 - Run ```renv::restore()``` to install all the required libraries.

+- The functions and data used in this pipeline are hosted in a separate package which can be visited with this like ```https://github.com/Michael-Mbajwa/CountryIndicatorsPipeline/tree/master```

 - You should now restart your R session and then run the pipeline with ```targets::tar_make()```

 - The data product (or output) from this pipeline is the index.html file that appeared on the root folder of this project.